Home Page

 DOCTOR OF PHILOSOPHY - HISTORY

 • Of these, 45 credits must be from graduate courses taken while enrolled in the program and/or up to 30 transfer credits accepted by the Graduate School.
-The remaining credits to reach the minimum 60 may include any combination of additional coursework, public history internships, independent studies, and dissertation credits.

 • Students entering without transfer graduate credits may count toward their degree up to nine (9) credits of graduate coursework taken outside the History Department while they are enrolled in the program.
+See below for allowed non-History credits for students transferring graduate credits.

 • Language Requirement - Students must demonstrate competence in additional languages.